arabyhossainabid/arabyhossainabid/README.md

 With a strong foundation in the modern JavaScript ecosystem (**React.js, Next.js, and TypeScript**), I build responsive, accessible, and heavily optimized user interfaces.
 I have extensive experience architecting complex solutions—from fractional real estate investment platforms to comprehensive dashboard systems—always with a focus on **mobile-first design** and **clean code architecture**.

-I thrive in collaborative environments where I can tackle complex technical challenges, contribute to design systems, and continuously push the boundaries of modern web development.
-My goal is to build software that not only functions flawlessly but also provides a premium feel to the end-user.

 ---

 ## 🛠️ Tech Stack